s4nox/speech-recognition/README.md

 # speech-recognition
 speech recognition and search on youtube and Wikipedia

-you need just do install the packages
+you need just to install the packages